 Area Field Description Service The current service state of the IP phones.
-Possible values are: • In Service Out of Service (Operational) SIP Trunks command check box Allows selection of one or more trunks to which to apply maintenance commands (Reset, Put in service, Put out of service, Put out of service, Put out of service when idle), as specified in the Command field at the top of the pane SIP Trunks status indicator Indicates the status of the trunk group based on the percentage of In Service trunks divided by the ports within the trunk group: Green indicates that the ratio of In Service trunks to Configured trunks is greater than 50 percent.
+Possible values are:In ServiceOut of Service (Operational) SIP Trunks command check box Allows selection of one or more trunks to which to apply maintenance commands (Reset, Put in service, Put out of service, Put out of service when idle), as specified in the Command field at the top of the pane percentage of In Service to within the trunk group: Green indicates that the Configured trunks is greened trunks is presented trunks is beened trunks is beene Green indicates that the ratio of In Service trunks to Configured trunks is greater than 50 percent.
 Yellow indicates that the ratio of In Service trunks to Configured trunks is between 20 and 50 percent.
 Red indicates that the ratio of In Service trunks to Configured trunks is 20 percent or less.
-Blank indicates that no trunks are configured for this trunk group.
-Name The name of the SIP trunk Trunks The name of the SIP trunk group.
+Blank indicates that no trunks are configured for this Name The name of the SIP trunk Trunks The name of the SIP trunk group.
 Click the link to open the Trunk Group Status page for the trunk group.
 Usage The current usage state of the SIP trunks.
 Possible values are: • Idle • Normal Service The current service state of the trunk group.
-Possible values are: In Service Out of Service Unknown Span x (Disabled or Enabled) Category Possible values: Layer 1 Layer 2 Loopback Span Status Possible values: • Active • Off Command Use the command drop-down lists to turn Loopback on or off and to apply various commands to the Span.
+Possible values are: In Service Out of Service Unknown Span x (Disabled or Enabled) Category Possible values: • Layer 1 • Layer 2 • Loopback • Span Status Possible values: • Active • Off Command Use the command drop-down lists to turn Loopback on or off and to apply various commands to the Span.